-The University of Geneva in Switzerland is pleased to give scholarship opportunity for Master of Advanced Studies on European and International Governance (MEIG Programme) academic year 2019 – 2020.
-They offer 5 scholarships for MEIG participants from ODA-recipient countries according to the list established by OECD/DAC.
+The University of Geneva in Switzerland is pleased to give scholarships opportunity for the Master of Advanced Studies in European and International Governance (MEIG Programme) academic year 2022-2023.
+They offer 5 awards for MEIG participants from ODA-recipient countries according to the list established by OECD/DAC.

-- Course Level: Scholarships are available to study Master degree programme.
+- These are available to study a Master’s degree program.

-- Study Subject: Scholarships are awarded to study Master of Advanced Studies, European and International Governance.
+- These are awarded to study Master of Advanced Studies, European and International Governance.

-To take part in the entire programme or in the individual modules, applicants must:
+To take part in the entire program or in the individual modules, applicants must:

 - Hold a valid academic degree, Bachelor or Master’s level or equivalent.